 - pose a threat to another pupil or member of the public or

 - could adversely affect the reputation of the school.

 Pastoral care for school staff:

-The Behaviour Policy must include details of how the school will respond to an allegation against a member of staff.
+The Conduct and Discipline Policy includes details of how the school will respond to an allegation against a member of staff.
 The Governors would not expect automatic suspension of a member of staff who has been accused of misconduct, pending an investigation.

 The Governors would, however, expect the Headteacher to draw on and follow the advice in the ‘Dealing with Allegations of Abuse against Teachers and Other Staff’ guidance when setting out the pastoral support school staff can expect to receive if they are accused of misusing their powers.

-In addition, the Behaviour Policy should set out the disciplinary action that will be taken against children who are found to have made malicious accusations against school staff.
+In addition the school follows Buckinghamshire Council Policies which set out the disciplinary action that will be taken against children or parents who are found to have made malicious accusations against school staff.